thosgood/this-weeks-finds/markdown/101-151/week117.md

 sci.physics, they're being very cautious about coming out and saying so.
-By mid-1999, the folks at Brookhaven hope to get higher energies with the Relativistic Heavy Ion Collider, which will collide two beams of gold nuclei head-on at 100 GeV per nucleon\... see ["Week 76"](#week76) for more on this.
+By mid-1999, the folks at Brookhaven hope to get higher energies with the Relativistic Heavy Ion Collider, which will collide two beams of gold nuclei head-on at 100 GeV per nucleon... see ["Week 76"](#week76) for more on this.

 One of the hoped-for signs of deconfinement is "strangeness